Pilot (Fear the Walking Dead)

-"Pilot" is the pilot episode and series premiere of the post-apocalyptic horror television series Fear the Walking Dead, which aired on AMC on August 23, 2015 in the United States.
+"Pilot" is the pilot episode and series premiere of the post-apocalyptic horror television series Fear the Walking Dead, which aired on AMC on August 23, 2015, in the United States.
 The series is a companion series and prequel to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.

 Plot

-Los Angeles resident Nick Clark wakes up one morning in a heroin den in an abandoned church, to find the floor covered in blood and several mangled corpses throughout the building.
-Terrified, he tries to find his girlfriend Gloria, but discovers her eating a corpse.
+Los Angeles resident Nick Clark wakes up one morning in a heroin den in an abandoned church to find the floor covered in blood and several mangled corpses throughout the building.
+Terrified, he tries to find his girlfriend Gloria but discovers her eating a corpse.
 He flees the church, but after running into the street, he is hit by a car and hospitalized.
-At the hospital, the doctor tells his mother Madison Clark and step-father Travis Manawa about what Nick claims to have seen, but assures them that it was likely nothing more than a drug-induced hallucination.
-Madison accepts this but Travis remains skeptical, and decides to visit the church himself, finding the rooms covered in blood and viscera but with no sign of any corpses or Gloria.
+At the hospital, the doctor tells his mother, Madison Clark and stepfather Travis Manawa about what Nick claims to have seen, but assures them that it was likely nothing more than a drug-induced hallucination.
+Madison accepts this, but Travis remains skeptical, and decides to visit the church himself, finding the rooms covered in blood and viscera but with no sign of any corpses or Gloria.
 He tells this to Madison, but she dismisses it and tells him not to enable Nick.
 At her job as a high school guidance counselor, Madison grows concerned by the increasing number of students who are absent for illness, and she confiscates a pocket knife from one student who claims to be carrying it to defend himself against some unknown threats.
 Travis, who teaches at the same high school, struggles to balance his job with both caring for Nick and also trying to maintain his relationship with his ex-wife Liza Ortiz and their joint-custody son Chris.
-Meanwhile, Nick's sister Alicia becomes more worried about Nick's drug dependency, while also dealing with her boyfriend Matt seemingly ignoring her texts and not showing up to a date that they had planned.
+Meanwhile, Nick's sister Alicia becomes more worried about Nick's drug dependency, while also dealing with her boyfriend, Matt, seemingly ignoring her texts and not showing up to a date that they had planned.